My Aunt's Blueberry Muffins

 - 1 pint fresh or 1 (12-ounce) package frozen blueberries

-Preheat oven to 375 degrees F. Line a 6-cup muffin tin with paper baking cups and coat with cooking spray.
+- Preheat oven to 375 degrees F. Line a 12-cup muffin pan with paper liners.

 - Bake 25 to 30 minutes, or until a toothpick inserted in center comes out clean.
 Remove to a wire rack to cool completely.